The First Tokugawa Shogun : Ieyasu Tokugawa

 It was Tokugawa Ieyasu who put an end to the turbulent era of the warring states and established the Edo shogunate.
-Although Ieyasu was famous as a man of the land, he was kept as a hostage by the Oda family (who played a large role in the unification of Japan) and the Imagawa family when he was a child, and lived an unhappy life with his retainers.
+Although Ieyasu was famous as a man of the land, he was kept as a hostage by the Oda family who played a large role in the unification of Japan.
+He also stayed with the Imagawa family when he was a child, and lived an unhappy life with his retainers.

 He married his wife at the age of 16, and he sought independence from the Imagawa clan when he learned about their defeat.
 Later, Oda Nobunaga and Tokugawa Ieyasu’s troops combined strength to defeat a common enemy.
 It didn’t go easy as both sides tried to surprise each other and Ieyasu’s side took heavy losses.
-Oda and his eldest son were assassinated by his own general, which only made Ieyasu’s tasks harder because of Oda’s unsettled retainers and peasants who would now also be counted amongst his enemies.
+Oda and his eldest son were assassinated by his own general.
+This only made Ieyasu’s tasks harder.
+Because Oda’s unsettled retainers and peasants would now also be counted amongst his enemies.

 Rival Toyotomi Hideyoshi

-Eventually, after Toyotomi’s death, there were supporters of Toyotomi (west) and supporters of Ieyasu (east), and they came to a head in the battle of Sekigahara that took around 6 hours where slowly warriors of the western side started to walk over to Ieyasu’s eastern side until the generals of the western side were defeated.
+Eventually, after Toyotomi’s death, there were supporters of Toyotomi (west) and supporters of Ieyasu (east).
+At some point, they came to a head in the battle of Sekigahara that took around 6 hours.
+Slowly, warriors of the western side started to walk over to Ieyasu’s eastern side until the generals of the western side were defeated.

 Start of the Shogunate in Edo

 Therefore, Tokugawa Ieyasu started the construction of Edo Castle.
-In order not to give the feudal lords time to fight, he appointed about 70 feudal lords from the east and west and had them work on the construction of the castle.
-As part of this project, the castle town was developed and the daimyo residences were built.
+In order not to give the feudal lords time to fight, he appointed about 70 feudal lords from the east and west.
+They had to work on the construction of the castle.
+As a part of this project, the castle town was developed and the daimyo residences were built.

 Finishing the Job

-In 1605, Tokugawa Ieyasu handed over the shogunate to his third son, Tokugawa Hidetada, who moved to Sunpu Castle two years later and continued to hold political control, albeit in the shadows.
-On the other hand, Tokugawa Ieyasu still had a lingering sorrow for the Toyotomi family, which was completely dispelled during the Osaka Winter and Summer campaigns of 1614-1615.
-The winter and summer campaigns of Osaka took place twice, once in winter and once in summer, and the Toyotomi family was destroyed after a fierce battle.
+In 1605, Tokugawa Ieyasu handed over the shogunate to his third son, Tokugawa Hidetada.
+He moved to Sunpu Castle two years later and continued to hold political control, albeit in the shadows.
+On the other hand, Tokugawa Ieyasu still had a lingering sorrow for the Toyotomi family.
+This was completely dispelled during the Osaka Winter and Summer campaigns of 1614-1615.
+The winter and summer campaigns of Osaka took place twice, once in winter and once in summer.
+Hereby, the Toyotomi family was destroyed after a fierce battle.
 With this, Tokugawa Ieyasu’s control of the country was complete.

 After the biggest threat of the Toyotomi family was gone, Tokugawa Ieyasu continued to cut down on wastefulness as he had done since his youth.
 At a time when the average life expectancy was around 40 years, Tokugawa Ieyasu lived to the age of 75.
-It is said that Tokugawa Ieyasu was able to live a long life because he continued to live a life of health-consciousness, eating only barley rice and miso soup and hunting falcons to get exercise.
+It is said that Tokugawa Ieyasu was able to live a long life because he continued to live a life of health-consciousness.
+Eating only barley rice and miso soup and hunting falcons to get exercise, he stayed healthy.

 In order to emphasize that the Aoi crest was a special family crest, he forbade anyone other than those of the Tokugawa and Matsudaira families to use it unnecessarily.
 Two other branches of Tokugawa families, the Mito-Tokugawa family, and the Kii-Tokugawa family were also prohibited from using the same crest as the shogun’s family and were required to make a three-leaf hollyhock with the back leaves.
 Tokugawa Ieyasu tried to differentiate the family crest from other family crests by making it rare and to enhance its authority.